Ovulation induction: Gonadotropin-releasing hormone pump

 The gonadotropin-releasing hormone pump is used to release doses in a pulsatile fashion.
 This hormone is synthesised by the hypothalamus and induces the secretion of follicle-stimulating hormone by the pituitary gland.
 Gonadotropin-releasing hormone must be delivered in a pulsatile fashion to imitate the random secretion of the hypothalamus in order to stimulate the pituitary into secreting luteinizing hormone and follicle-stimulating hormone.
 The gonadotropin-releasing hormone pump is the size of a cigarette box and has a small catheter.
 Unlike other treatments, using the gonadotropin-releasing hormone pump usually does not result in multiple pregnancies.
 Filicori from the University of Bologna suggests that this might be because gonadotrophins are absent when the treatment is initiated, and therefore the hormones released by the pituitary (luteinizing hormone and follicle-stimulating hormone) can still take part in the retro-control of gonadotrophin secretion, mimicking the natural cycle.
-This treatment can also be used for underweight and/or anorexic patients; it has also been used in certain cases of hyperprolactimenia.
+This treatment can also be used for underweight and/or anorexic patients; it has also been used in certain cases of hyperprolactinemia.